Lady Black Rose: Critical appraisal

 Director Shōgorō Nishimura's first film in the S&M genre, Lady Black Rose was more successful than other works by the director at the time.
-In their Japanese Cinema Encyclopedia: The Sex Films, the Weissers write that two scenes in this film are often used as examples of the S&M genre in Nikkatsu's Roman Pornos.
+In their Japanese Cinema Encyclopedia: The Sex Films, the Weissers write that two scenes in this film are often used as examples of the S&M genre in Nikkatsu's Roman Porno series.
 In one scene, brandy is poured into Tani's vagina while her skin can be seen changing from pale to red.
 In a 1998 interview, Tani recalled the other scene: "People still talk about the "stomach expanding" scene in Lady Black Rose.
 The sadist forces me to drink gallons of water through a funnel.
 You can see my belly growing larger and larger.
 But, there was no mystery or SFX trick.
 I was simply good at sucking my belly into a small ball and then expanding it with a large exhale."
 Due to scenes like this, Lady Black Rose has been called "the ultimate woman-as-an-object" film.

 Though the film was successful, according to the Weissers there is an unevenness between the film's story and its realization.
 They have high praise for director Nishimura and "the exquisite look of the production," while Oniroku Dan's story is called "rudimentary... mean-spirited mayhem."
 They conclude, "[Nishimura]'s visuals are, in a word, breath-taking.
 Perhaps there is no other SM film in Nikkatsu's library which so lovingly depicts the art of torture."
 After the success of Lady Black Rose, Nishimura and Tani teamed up again for the more radical Rope Cosmetology (also 1978).